shopware/frontends/apps/docs/src/framework/internal-structure.md

     <img src="../.assets/framework-icons/nuxt.png" alt="This package depends on Nuxt 3" title="This package depends on Nuxt 3" class="w-6 aspect-square hover:scale-125 transition hover:drop-shadow-md" /> | <a href="https://www.npmjs.com/package/@shopware-pwa/nuxt3-module" target="_blank">@shopware-pwa/nuxt3-module</a>
 </div>

-The Nuxt 3 module allows you to set up a Nuxt 3 project with Shopware Composable Frontends.
+The Nuxt 3 module allows you to set up a Nuxt 3 project with Shopware Frontends.
 It provides the [composables](#composables) and [api-client](#api-client) packages.

-If you want to use these packages with a different Vue.js framework, see the guide for using Shopware Composable Frontends in a [custom project](../getting-started/templates/custom-project.md) or use the [vue3-plugin](#vue3-plugin).
+If you want to use these packages with a different Vue.js framework, see the guide for using Shopware Frontends in a [custom project](../getting-started/templates/custom-project.md) or use the [vue3-plugin](#vue3-plugin).

 ## cms-base